inCharge 6 Review – The Only Charging Cable you need

 My experience with inCharge 6

 I have been using this cable since January and I am in love with it.
 It is so convenient to carry.
 Being a gadget lover, I typically carry my laptop, smartphone, BT headphones and smartwatch.
-Having these many products make you carry multiple charging cables, you ask why?
+Having these many products makes you carry multiple charging cables, you ask why?
 Let me explain.
-If you have a laptop requiring type C cable, iPhone requiring a lightning cable and your Bluetooth headset requiring a micro USB.
+If you have a laptop requiring a type C cable, iPhone requiring a lightning cable and your Bluetooth headset requiring a micro USB.
 Don’t you think it is a mess to carry around three different cables? inCharge 6 really really helps in such situations.

 inCharge 6 is smooth in operation and doesn’t not have any sharp edges